 Eliminate bottled water

 It’s simply an impossible expense in low-budget meal planning.
 Drink tap water if you have confidence in your municipal source.
 If you prefer not to use tap water, then buy bulk filtered water; the cheapest source is usually at a station where you fill and haul a container yourself.
+Invest in a Brita filtered pitcher for drinking water, or take the savings plunge and look into Berkey filters, which remove flouride and other ingredients in tap water.
+Purchase a filter straw for travel.
 Drink water only when you are thirsty, rather some set daily amount.

 Eliminate or greatly reduce your consumption of fruit juice.